Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Current state of doctoral thesis and postgraduate studies.

-3. If the degree that gives eligibility for the study right for a doctoral degree is not completed by the deadline of application time, an up-to-date transcript of study records must be attached to the application.
+If the Master’s degree is not completed by the deadline of application time, an up-to-date transcript of study records should be attached to the application.

 Verification of language proficiency